-It is my pleasure to invite you to attend our 2012 Annual Meeting of Shareholders on May 17, 2012.
+It is my pleasure to invite you to attend our 2013 Annual Meeting of Shareholders on May 9, 2013.
 The meeting will be held at 8:00 a.m. at our offices located at 1170 Peachtree Street NE, 6th Floor, Atlanta, Georgia 30309.

-The attached Notice of the 2012 Annual Meeting of Shareholders and Proxy Statement describe the formal business to be conducted at the meeting.
+The attached Notice of the 2013 Annual Meeting of Shareholders and Proxy Statement describe the formal business to be conducted at the meeting.
 Whether or not you plan to attend the Annual Meeting, your shares can be represented if you promptly submit your voting instructions by telephone, over the internet, or by completing, signing, dating, and returning your proxy card in the enclosed envelope.

-On behalf of the Board of Directors and management of Carter's, Inc., thank you for your continued support and investment in Carter's.
+On behalf of the Board of Directors and Leadership Team of Carter's, Inc., thank you for your continued support.